dablockdao/polkadot-ecosystem/dot-media/src/content/docs/events/decoded/2024/identity-hub-the-next-evolution-of-the-polkadot-people-chain.md

 sidebar:
     label: Antonio Antonino (Kilt Protocol)
 ---
-In a significant leap towards enhancing digital identity management, Antonio Antonino from **[KILT Protocol](https://dablock.com/dapps/kilt-protocol/) introduced the concept of “*Identity Hub*” at [Polkadot Decoded 2024](https://dablock.com/web3-events/polkadot-decoded/)**.
+In a significant leap towards enhancing digital identity management, Antonio Antonino from **KILT Protoco introduced the concept of “*Identity Hub*” at Polkadot Decoded 2024**.
 This innovative solution aims to be the next iteration of the People Chain, addressing critical issues of fragmentation and interoperability within and beyond the Polkadot ecosystem.

 ## Understanding Digital Identity in the Modern Era
 Digital identity is a crucial component in today’s interconnected world, facilitating access to digital services and ensuring secure online interactions.
 However, the current landscape is fragmented, **with various blockchain and non-blockchain systems operating in silos**.
 This disjointed approach not only complicates identity management but also hinders the seamless integration of services across different platforms.